manningstinson/workout-planner/README.md

 ![workout-planner-concept](https://github.com/manningstinson/workout-planner/assets/104523090/05b6a497-c456-47f0-a7ea-10e057dd5023)

 # Project Focus
 This is a low fidelity wireframe/prototype of a workout planner.
 It is being designed to allow a user to submit an exercise, and retrieve exercises.
 Currently just black, and white it serves more as a guide to designers, and future developers of the project.
-It is more to encourage brainstorming than anything else.
+It is also meant to encourage brainstorming.
 It is very simple on purpose.

 ## File Structure
 - **Routes:** Python files to retrieve and submit data.